 And even if everything in Turkey is that affordable, it felt like an even better deal that our other hotels because it was so nice.

 The hotel is located in the heart of Antalya’s Old Town, a short walk from the Mediterranean Sea.
 It was very easy to reach, even without ever having been to Antalya.
 We got off the Light Rail that arrives from the airport a few blocks away and walked about five minutes in charming pedestrian streets to get to the hotel.

 I have to say the location was near-perfect.
 Within seconds we were on Antalya’s main commercial streets or walking in the narrow cobblestone streets of the old town.
 The port and the Mediterranean Sea were close-by as well.

 There were plenty of attractions and things to see around.
 It is really in the middle of a very lively neighborhood.

-We arrived in the afternoon after our flight from Denizli, and went straight to the hotel from the airport, using the Light Rail as I said.
-When we arrived, the hotel was even more beautiful than we expected, with a beautiful and modern facade on the corner of a nice little alley.
+We arrived in the afternoon after our flight from Denizli, and went straight to the hotel from the airport, using the Light Rail as I just said.
+When we arrived, the hotel was even more beautiful than we expected, with a neat and modern facade on the corner of a nice little alley.